 Fairbanks, Alaska

-The northern lights are an astronomical phenomena and can be spotted between August 21-April 21 in a clear night sky.
+The northern lights are an astronomical phenomenon that can be spotted between August 21 and April 21 in a clear night sky.
 Follow the aurora tracker.

 San Francisco, California